In the summer of 2017, I was specifically looking for a project to enter

 are painted in layers for depth, with dry brushed black, gold, silver, turquoise or red in appropriate spots.
 The finishing touch is the clear

 acrylic top coat which includes a small amount of white pearl pigment powder to provide a soft luster.

 The bodice of the gown is based on large foam shoulders and snapped into place.
 The foam shoulder structure is covered in fabric, painted,

-are hand sewn in a sprinkled pattern throughout.
+sewn in a sprinkled pattern throughout.
 The removable sleeves are likewise ombre dyed, embroidered, beaded and trimmed.

 The sleeves, skirt and bodice are highlighted with strips of seafoam green fabric with a heat transfer foil geometric pattern applied.
 The gold is

 tripled stitched on the edges with red thread and then each gold corner dry brushed with subtle red paint.
 The sleeves also feature a dark

 yellow chiffon streamer with burgundy red rings and dots glued along burgundy fabric marker lines.
 Each ring and dot were hand cut.

 The obi is a based on a wide belt of EVA foam which zips in the center front.
 A foam structure in the back was engineered to hold the katana